News

 As such, we are considering boycotting spotify entirely.
 They are, after all, extremely shabby corporate scumbags, and have treated our label, and every other independent artist, with absolute contempt.
 Perhaps because we have spoken out repeatedly against their egregious policies?

-Various members of our team have had quite heated argumnets about the merits or otherwise of leaving our music on the platform.
+Various members of our team have had quite heated arguments about the merits or otherwise of leaving our music on that wretched corporate megaplatform.
 For now it is still there, because it is easier to leave it there, than it is to remove it and then put it back.
 More news on this to come soon.

 Deezer, Tidal, YouTube, Amazon, Apple Music, etc.